 Camp 2018 will run from July 9th to July 20th with camp activities from 9:00am to 4:00pm.
 Before and after care will be provided starting at 8:30am and ending at 5:00pm.

 You can find out more about the application process here.

 Rising 9th through 12th graders who identify as girls or an under represented gender and live within 40 miles of UNC – Chapel Hill are eligible to apply.

 Girls Talk Math is a two-week-long day camp at the University of North Carolina.
 Camp is free for all attendees.
-The program is available to rising 9th through 12th graders who identify as girls in the Triangle Area who are interested in exploring challenging math problems that go beyond the high school curriculum.
+The program is available to rising 9th through 12th graders who identify as girls or an under represented gender in the Triangle Area who are interested in exploring challenging math problems that go beyond the high school curriculum.

 Structure and Activities

 Each camp day will begin and end with whole camp check ins and cool downs.
-The primary focus of each day is group work on the projects.
-Other activities throughout the two weeks include lectures on the various topics campers are studying, professional and student panels, History of Women in Math, UNC professors discussing their research, How To Make a Podcast, Growth Mindset, and audio recording time.
+There will be time for group work every day with several other activities interspersed throughout the two weeks.
+These activities include short lectures on the various topics campers are studying, professional and student panels, How To Make a Podcast, Growth Mindset, Scratch Workshop, and Makey Makey studio time.